 ISQM 2.24 defines the scope.
 The reviewer must discuss significant matters and significant judgments with the engagement partner.
 “Discuss” means an actual conversation about the basis for judgments, not a read-through of the engagement partner’s conclusions.
 The reviewer is not re-performing the audit.
 But the reviewer is evaluating whether the significant judgments are reasonable and supported by the evidence in the file.

-The reviewer must also evaluate the engagement team's basis for the audit opinion (ISQM 2.25(e)).
-This isn't a re-audit.
-It's a question: based on the documentation in this file, does the evidence support the conclusion in the audit report?
+The reviewer must also evaluate the engagement team’s basis for the audit opinion (ISQM 2.25(e)).
+This isn’t a re-audit.
+It’s a question: based on the documentation in this file, does the evidence support the conclusion in the audit report?
+If the file contains a going concern assessment that identifies material uncertainty but the audit opinion is unmodified with no emphasis of matter paragraph, the reviewer has found a disconnect that must be resolved before the report is issued.

-ISQM 2.26 requires the reviewer to evaluate whether appropriate consultations have been undertaken and whether the conclusions from those consultations have been implemented.
-A consultation that produces a recommendation the engagement team didn't follow is a significant matter the reviewer must discuss with the engagement partner.
+A consultation that produces a recommendation the engagement team didn’t follow is a significant matter the reviewer must discuss with the engagement partner.

 The difference between an EQR and a second partner review